 The Applegate Valley Wine Trail includes eighteen unique member wineries that produce a diverse array of wines.
 Today, we're sharing some highlights from four of those wineries - a perfect itinerary for a day of sightseeing and wine-tasting!

-- Wooldridge Creek Winery, Creamery & Charcuterie
+Wooldridge Creek Winery, Creamery, and Charcuterie

 Specialties: Small batch estate wines, sustainability and stewardship, congenial conversation, artisan cheeses, and charcuterie.